Caring for Elderly Parents What Matters Most

 Instead of watching television all day, talking with others sharpens the aging mind.
 On the other hand, being alone or feeling isolated is a negative factor for health that can lead to depression.

-The 4M framework is relevant for family caregivers to consider.
+The 4M framework is a valuable consideration for family caregivers.
 When caregivers are attentive to the 4Ms, they will be ahead of the age-friendly curve with the potential to have more control over their daily lives and health.

 The Meaning of Age-Friendly Outside of the Health System

-Outside of the healthcare system, age-friendly means a lot of things.
+Outside of the healthcare system, ‘age-friendly’ means many things.
 For example, an age-friendly neighborhood has certain features that support the well-being of older adults.
 Here is a list of domains of livability according to AARP’s Network of Age-Friendly States:

 • Outdoor spaces and buildings for recreation